China's Great Wall revs up for India as rivals hit the brakes

-NEW DELHI (Reuters) - Chinese automakers Great Wall Motor (601633.SS) and Changan Automobile (000625.SZ) are accelerating plans to build cars in India after the initial success of rival SAIC Motor (600104.SS) in one of the world’s biggest markets, three sources said.
+NEW DELHI (Reuters) - Chinese automakers Great Wall Motor and Changan Automobile are accelerating plans to build cars in India after the initial success of rival SAIC Motor in one of the world’s biggest markets, three sources said.

 Great Wall said it would make an announcement next month about its plans for India but declined further comment.